 In the 1990s, Boise Cascade invested in engineered wood products (EWP), building mills in Oregon and Louisiana for producing laminated veneer lumber (LVL).
 Furman Lumber of Billerica, MA, was purchased, which paved the way to a nationwide building materials wholesale distribution system.

 The next decade continued to bring big changes.
 In 2003, the company acquired OfficeMax and Boise Cascade Corporation changed its name to OfficeMax.
-In 2004, OfficeMax sold its non-office products businesses and the name “Boise Cascade” to a private equity firm.
+In 2004, OfficeMax sold its non-office products businesses and the name “Boise Cascade” to a private equity firm, which started the business as it exists today.
 In 2008, the housing market collapsed during the Great Recession and the entire industry began its slow recovery with investments in EWP and the building materials distribution footprint.

 An initial public offering (IPO) was completed on February 6, 2013, when Boise Cascade Company rang the bell at the New York Stock Exchange.